sruiz210/osTicket-Post-install-Config/README.md

 Step 1.
 Configure roles in the admin panel.
 Go to:

 Admin Panel > Agents > Roles
-For testing purposes create the role: Supreme Admin and assign permissions
+Create the role: Supreme Admin and assign permissions
 <p>
 -Select<strong> add new role <strong>
 <p>